Cghlewis/data-mgmt-ed-research-book/_book/09-data-tracking.md

 - Data quality protection
   - Can you set up data quality constraints (e.g., restrict input values/types)?

 There are many tool options you can choose from.
 A sampling of those options are below.
-These tools represent a wide range from the criteria above.
+These tools represent a wide range from the criteria in this section.
 Take some time to review your options to see which one best meets your needs.

   - Microsoft Access
   - Microsoft Excel